K-Kocak/LibraryManagementSystemProject/README.md

 # Library Management System

-A Library Management System for managing a database of books with its authors and genres, and allowing these books to be issued to members.
+A Library Management System for managing a database of books with its authors and genres, and allowing these books to be issued to members and manage returned and lost books.

 ## Contents